yemoalakija/QUIZ-FIFA-WORLD-CUP/README.md

 ## CREDIT

-- Code Institute course modules

-- [W3Schools](https://www.w3schools.com/).
-This was used for general coding know-how.

-- [stackoverflow](https://stackoverflow.com).
-This was used for general coding know-how.

-- [CSSColorExtractor](http://www.css-color-extractor.com/).
-For website color theme.

 Specific contents and media (including photos and videos) were sourced from various websites as referenced below at the clickable links:

 #### Content